kyma-project/api-gateway/docs/user/troubleshooting-guides/03-30-gateway-not-reachable.md

-# Kyma Gateway - not reachable
+# Kyma Gateway - Not Reachable

 ## Symptom